colinabarry/game480-obsidian/1. Ideas/Machination/Pre-Concept/Colin's Vision.md

 Enemies in the mine... hmmm, something smells like a ConcernedApe in here!
 I'm not too sure about having enemies at all.
 It would have to be either in a specific area, like how SV does it (so as not to detract from chill feelings) or be done in a specific and not-too-threatening way, like the opposite of how Factorio does it.
 Austin's idea of the "Outside" does fit with the former, as long as they're considered secluded areas and enemies can't freely enter the town.
 Having enemies does provide a new source for components/materials, so that is something to consider. ^enemies

+Games are expected to have a fail state... we haven't really considered that.
+Optional fighting would help keep the game more chill, but then the fail state is only exposed to those who choose to fight.
+Forced fighting introduces more stress, but maybe that's good?
+Helps to propel the experience forward.
+Gotta think more about fail state... ^fail-state